ElenaCabelloYeves/mami-phageome-analysis/README.md

-# mami-phageome-analysis
+# Analysis of bacteriophages in the MAMI cohort

-This is a repository for the phageome analysis in the MAMI cohort
+This is a repository for the analysis of bacteriophages in the MAMI cohort.